Denver, Colorado

 Time or change, scale and sustainability are other common core concepts in school geography curriculums.
 However, they differ from the first four in their more limited range of functions.
 Scale, for example, is largely an analytical concept, because it is mostly used in geography to analyse relationships by investigating them at different scales, or across scales.
 Time is also an analytical concept, because it can be used to explain phenomena by understanding how they have developed or changed over time.
 Sustainability, on the other hand, is largely an evaluative concept, because it is mostly used to assess the implications of an environmental change, or the economic or demographic viability of a place.

 So in these blogs I will talk about place, space, environment, interconnection, time, scale and sustainability.
+I will also have a blog on the case for human wellbeing as a core concept in geography.

-Next blog: Unpacking the concepts
+Next blog: Blog 2: Unpacking geography’s core concepts